Editing, printing and sharing the photos, too

 Then vol 2 covers storing, editing and backing up your photos, along with how to share them and print them.

-It means you won’t miss that important moment that you could have captured, just because you’re fiddling with your phone trying to get it to work… or running off to get your “proper” camera while the moment passes.
+It means you won’t miss that important moment that you could have captured, just because you’re fiddling with your phone trying to get it to work… or accidentally taking a photo when you meant to take a video… while the moment passes.
 That’s why I think knowing how to use a smartphone as a camera can be so good.

 Everything clearly explained, in plain jargon-free language

 Both books explain things nice and simply, in plain simple language and with pictures of the screen and sample photos explaining what we mean.
-And they’re both printed in swish full colour, so you can see exactly what I’m talking about when I say a photo might come out looking too dull or whatever.
+And they’re both printed in swish full colour, so you can see exactly what we’re talking about when we say a photo might come out looking too dull or whatever.

-Being me, I pestered them constantly with each bit – driving them mad saying “Could you make this a bit simpler” and “Isn’t there an easier way to do this.”
-But as a result the books are as clear as it can be.
+As we wrote them, we were constantly asking ourselves “Could we make this a bit simpler?” and “Isn’t there an easier way to do this?”… and as a result, the books are as clear as they can be.